 If you want to invest money in a reliable air purifier, you need to pay attention to the following aspects:

 Area Coverage and Filter Efficiency

-Keep in mind that the square footage listed for the air purifier that you decide on must be about the same or bigger than the square footage of the space where you want to use it.
-Also, make sure that your system was designed to remove the same type of pollutants that exist in your indoor air.
-In order to make the best choice, you must first determine the type of contaminants that exist in your home, because, as we learned before, certain filters are built to eliminate certain pollutants.
+Keep in mind that the square footage listed for the air purifier must be the same as (or bigger than) the square footage of the space where you want to use it.
+In addition, make sure that the air purifier is designed to remove the specific types of pollutants that exist in your space.

-If you decide on a HEPA air purifier, remember to check how much replacement the filters will cost.
-Giving that the price of an air purifier is not the only cost related to running such a device, you should consider the cost of replacing the filters.
-Changing the filters when required will help you maintain your unit’s functionality because that will prevent the motor from wearing out, and it will allow you to obtain the best filtration results.
+Most air purifiers use physical filters to purify the air, remember to check how much the replacement filters will cost you over time.
+Given that the price of an air purifier is not the only cost related to running such a device, you should also consider the cost of replacing the filters.
+Changing the filters when required will help you maintain your unit’s purifying efficiency, therefore consistently giving you the best filtration results.

-Unlike other appliances, air purifiers operate continuously, so you should consider your energy bill before deciding on a certain type.
-Therefore, you must determine the daily kilowatt usage, and choose the unit that is more convenient.
+Unlike other appliances, air purifiers are commonly being run 24/7, so you should consider your energy bill before finalizing a purchase.
+Take a look at your chosen models’ daily kilowatt usage, and choose the unit that is the most efficient.
 Moreover, we advise you to search for products that are Energy Star rated, like all those models recommended here.

 What does the CADR rating stand for?

-CADR is a rating you will encounter often when looking for an air purification device as it indicates the quality of the system’s performance.
-CADR actually stands for Clean Air Delivery Rate, and it is given in three measurements, each of them indicating the purifier’s performance when tackling a certain contaminant – a rating for pollen, a rating for dust, and a rating for tobacco smoke.
+CADR stands for Clean Air Delivery Rate and it is given in three measurements, each of them indicating the purifier’s performance when tackling a certain contaminant: a rating for pollen, a rating for dust, and a rating for tobacco smoke.
 It is an indicator of the quality of the air purifier’s performance which gives you the volume of filtered air provided by the purification system per unit time.
 The higher the CADR ratings, the better.

 Frequently Asked Questions